Avilash2001/black-ink-fe/README.md

 3.  **Configure Environment:**

-    Ensure your backend URL is correctly set.
-Check `lib/api/client.ts` to point to your local or hosted backend.

-    ```typescript
-    // Example in lib/api/client.ts
-    const API_URL = "http://localhost:3000"; // for local development
+    Create a `.env` file in the root directory and add your backend URL:

+    ```bash
+    NEXT_PUBLIC_API_URL=http://localhost:3000
     ```

+    You can also point this to your production URL if needed.

 4.  **Run the development server:**